-Did you know all those reservoirs you see around the foothills were built by the California Debris Commission, paid for by miners, and built to catch mining tailings.
-I'll bet you didn't know we miners bought and paid for those reservoirs.
+Did you know most of those reservoirs in the foothills were built by the California Debris Commission, paid for by miners, and built to catch mining tailings.
+Miners bought and paid for those reservoirs.

 Many of the reservoirs were built with the express purpose of capturing mining debris, and a contract still exists between the federal government and miners to catch the tailings we may produce.

-The California Debris Commission existed from 1893 until 1986 and was largely responsible for building all the reservoirs on the Bear, Yuba and Feather Rivers.
+The California Debris Commission existed for nearly 100 years, from 1893 until 1986, and was largely responsible for building all the reservoirs on the Bear, Yuba and Feather Rivers.
 The Commission was abolished in 1986 and its duties transferred to the Sacramento District

 of the Army Corps of Engineers, but the Caminetti Act was never abolished or repealed.
 The mission of the California Debris Commission still exists.

 In the California Supreme Court Rinehart Decision the justices wrote they could find no evidence Congress intended to protect mining under the 1872 General Mining Law.
 The California Supreme Court justices went so far as to say the Sawyer Decision

 proved state supremacy.
 The justices compared the miniscule scale of modern small-scale dredging with the enormous environmental impact of hydraulic mining and